Key to 21st Century Space Transportation

 Commercial Launch Market for CSS Freighter

 The predicted average commercial medium to heavy launches for the next 10 years is 11 per year.
-The CSS freighter has the potential to capture a majority of these launches by offering the unique capability of satellite on-orbit checkout before release and returning faulty satellites for repair.
+However the CSS freighter has the potential to increase the market by offering the unique capability of satellite on-orbit checkout before release and returning faulty satellites for repair.
 Once the space tug is operational, satellites can be serviced on-orbit or retrieved.
 The Freighter can offer tourist flights to reduce cost of cargo delivery.

 It is recognized that economic conditions will dictate the launch market; however significantly lowering the launch cost will attract other unidentified users